JuanPabloDesigner/Professional-Links/README.md

 ## 💻 Project

-This Project is a link aggregator that organizes all my YouTube playlists and it's personalized with HTML, CSS, and JavaScript to train my coding skills.
+This Project is a link aggregator that organizes all my professional links and it's personalized with HTML, CSS, and JavaScript to train my coding skills.

 - [Access the finished project.
 Online.](https://juanpablodesigner.github.io/My_YT_Playlists/)